Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Physical Perception: From Sensory Data to Physical Understanding

 \subsection{Identifying Intrinsic Property}

-Understanding the physical world from vision requires not only recognizing objects but also inferring their intrinsic properties and dynamic behaviors based on these properties.
+\textbf{Methods.} Understanding the physical world from vision requires not only recognizing objects but also inferring their intrinsic properties and dynamic behaviors based on these properties.
 Intrinsic properties such as mass, viscosity and rigidity are inherent characteristics of objects that remain constant regardless of observational perspectives.
 Estimating these properties from visual observation alone is particularly challenging for AI as it demands mapping visual features to physical attributes that may not be directly observable but can only be inferred by the laws of physics.
-Recent studies aim to achieve reliable identification of material such as metal, fabric and plastic~\cite{kocsis2024intrinsicimagediffusionindoor,schmidt2025core,Van_Zuijlen_2021} and even finer textures (e.g., silk vs. cotton)~\cite{hu2020fabricsurfacecharacterizationassessment,enow2025multimodal,jang2024fabric}, while also identifying optical properties such as transparency and translucency~\cite{chen2024practical,weidenbach2024transparency,nagai2025top,quan2025non,liao2023unsupervised}.
-Nevertheless, correctly identifying ambiguous cases, novel materials, and lighting variability remain major challenges for frontier models.
-For mass and weight estimation, models primarily rely on size cues, material-density associations, and category priors, showing stronger performance in relative rather than absolute weight prediction, though systematic biases persist~\cite{Vision-Based,afridi2024analyzing,bays2024weight,kalus2024simulating,M_ller_2024,nath2024mass}.
-In terms of rigidity and deformability, MLLMs can classify rigid and flexible objects, detect evidence of deformation, and exploit contextual cues such as force interactions, but their judgments remain heuristic and fragile in complex settings~\cite{PhysID,mustafa2025forcemapping,bi2025computational,song2025moda,PaNDaS}.
+Recent studies aim to achieve reliable identification of material such as metal, fabric and plastic~\cite{kocsis2024intrinsicimagediffusionindoor}\del{\cite{Van_Zuijlen_2021}}\del{ and even finer textures (e.g., silk vs. cotton)}, finer textures\del{~\cite{jang2024fabric}}~\cite{hu2020fabricsurfacecharacterizationassessment}\del{, while also identifying optical properties such as transparency and translucency} while also identifying optical properties such as transparency and translucency\del{~\cite{weidenbach2024transparency,nagai2025top}}~\cite{chen2024practical}.
+For mass \del{and weight} estimation, models \del{primarily rely on size cues, material-density associations, and category priors, showing stronger performance in relative rather than absolute weight prediction, though systematic biases persist}typically combine visual size cues, category priors, and learned appearance--weight correlations, and are usually more reliable in restricted domains than in open-world settings~\cite{Vision-Based,M_ller_2024}\del{\cite{afridi2024analyzing,nath2024mass}}.
+In terms of rigidity\del{ and deformability, MLLMs can classify rigid and flexible objects, detect evidence of deformation, and exploit contextual cues such as force interactions, but their judgments remain heuristic and fragile in complex settings}, some methods infer plausible deformation or interaction outcomes from static visual evidence, but judgments remain fragile in complex settings\del{~\cite{mustafa2025forcemapping,song2025moda,PaNDaS}}~\cite{PhysID}. \del{Nevertheless, correctly identifying ambiguous cases, novel materials, and lighting variability remain major challenges for frontier models.}Nevertheless, ambiguous materials, unseen objects, and lighting variation still make intrinsic-property estimation much less stable than ordinary semantic perception.